 The more time and energy that you can put into your domain names by building a value-based website with good content, the more money you stand to make in the future.

 Digital real estate has many perks… especially because it’s affordable.
 I mean you can invest just a few dollars into a property and turn that investment into a lucrative business with some hard work and determination.

 Of course, that doesn’t mean that you won’t run into the occasional pitfall in your digital real estate journey.
 Just make sure that you have a solid strategy and put in the work up front in order to avoid the landmines later on.

 It’s not unheard of to work for 12-18 months before making any money.
 But, with some experience building out websites and digging up domain names, the amount of time you invest in digital real estate can be dramatically shortened.

-With Local Lead Generation, you will be getting service requests from multiple sites at every minute of the day from people who are willing to pay a lot of money for what you can provide them.
+With Local Lead Generation (a form of digital real estate AKA being a digital landlord), you will be getting service requests from multiple sites at every minute of the day from people who are willing to pay a lot of money for what you can provide them.

 I was watching a YouTube video once where the host made a comment that it isn’t about making a lot of money from one website… it’s about making a little bit of money from lots of different websites.

 So, think of it this way….

 What if you could have streams of investment income where you operated 10 rental units that you could charge anywhere from $750-1,000 per month?